flycheck/flycheck/doc/manual/extending.rst

         :samp:`{option}` is a string containing the option for with to specify the value.  :samp:`{filter}` is an optional function to be applied to the value of :samp:`{variable}` before use.
 See :ref:`option-filters` for a list of built-in option filters.

-        :samp:`{variable}` is a symbol referring to a variable whose value to use.
-        :See ref:`syntax-checker-configuration` for more information about
-        :syntax checker configuration.
+        :samp:`{variable}` is a symbol referring to a variable whose value to :use.
+See ref:`syntax-checker-configuration` for more information about :syntax checker configuration.
 You need to define this variable :*explicitly* with :macro:`flycheck-def-option-var`.